-Purpose: The Head of Barker College and the Council of Barker College commit to the safety of all children and young people at the Marri Mittigar School in a safe, loving and supportive learning environment.
-The purpose of this Child Protection Policy is to summarise the obligations enforced by child protection legislation on the Marri Mittigar School ("the School") and to provide guidelines as to how the School will deal with certain matters.
+Purpose: The Head of Barker College and the Council of Barker College commit to the safety of all children and young people in a safe, loving and supportive learning environment.
+The purpose of this Child Protection Policy is to summarise the obligations enforced by child protection legislation on the School and to provide guidelines as to how the School will deal with certain matters.

-Scope: Marri Mittigar Special Assistance School: Applies in all Marri Mittigar School environments to all adults in the School community, including staff, contractors, external providers, work experience participants (practicum teachers on placement), clergy, ministers of religion and instructors of religion who provide pastoral or liturgical services and volunteers.
+Scope: All Barker College: Applies in all School environments to all adults in the School community, including staff, contractors, external providers, work experience participants (practicum teachers on placement), clergy, ministers of religion and instructors of religion who provide pastoral or liturgical services and volunteers.
 Parents/carers and other family members must also abide by the principles and expectations of the Schools child safety requirements.